David Hayman: Career

 In November 2018, Hayman presented a BBC One documentary telling the story of Captain Jack McCleery and his role, alongside his colleagues, in pioneering Royal Navy's naval aviation with their trial flight on HMS Furious and the subsequent Tondern raid.
+In 2019, he appeared in the Scottish film Our Ladies (2019), alongside Marli Siu.

+In 2021, he starred in the British crime movie Bull (2021), alongside Neil Maskell.
+The same year, he presented Wonders of Scotland with David Hayman (documentary series) (2021) on ITV.

 Charity work and awards

-Hayman was awarded the City of Glasgow's gold medal in 1992, for outstanding services to the performing arts.
+In 1992, Hayman was awarded the Glasgow Lord Provost's award for outstanding services to the performing arts.
 In 2001 he founded the humanitarian charity Spirit Aid which is dedicated to children of the world whose lives have been devastated by war, genocide, poverty, abuse or lack of opportunity at home and abroad.
-Hayman is currently Head of Operations of the charity which undertakes humanitarian relief projects from Kosovo to Guinea-Bissau, Afghanistan, Sri Lanka, Cambodia, Malawi and South Africa.
+Hayman is currently Head of Operations of the charity which undertakes humanitarian relief projects from Kosovo to Palestine, Guinea-Bissau, Afghanistan, Sri Lanka, Cambodia, Malawi and South Africa.

 Personal life

 David Hayman has three sons: David Jr., Sammy, and Sean.